chromaui/chromatic-docs/github-actions.md

 | **workingDir**              | Provide the location of Storybook's `package.json` if installed in a subdirectory (i.e., monorepos)                           | _String_              | my-folder         | N/A              |
 | **skip**                    | Skip Chromatic tests, but mark the commit as passing.
 Avoids blocking PRs due to required merge checks                        | _String_ or _Boolean_ | branch or true    | false            |

-### Support for `actions/checkout@v2`
+### Support for `actions/checkout@v2` and above

-Version 2 of the `actions/checkout` is supported.
-But it comes with a caveat.
-It will only retrieve a single commit without any additional history.
+Chromatic supports the latest versions of the `actions/checkout` (i.e., versions 2 and 3).
+Both of them come with a caveat.
+They will only retrieve a single commit without any additional history.
 Chromatic needs the full Git history to keep track of changes in your repository.

 You'll need to make the following change to your workflow: